szym-mie/my-react-native-apps/README.md

 - `users` - An updateable list of users, fetched from a server
 - `users-serv` - Backend for `users`
 - `store` - ? (app currently missing)

+## Source

+All of these apps can be found on my old GitLab account as my personal projects.